 Q: What are some simple actions climbers can take that make a real difference?

 A: Microtrash matters—think corners of bar wrappers, pieces of tape, that plastic piece at the end of your rope.
 Even in the most remote places, if you get eye-level with the earth, you’ll likely see them.
 Wind makes quick work of snatching these small bits from your fingertips.
 I challenge everyone: next time you're at the crag, pick up what you see.
-You can even make a game out of it, see who can pick up the most microtrash in 60 seconds, and the winner gets a beer or a donut!
+You can even make a game out of it—see who can pick up the most microtrash in 60 seconds, and the winner gets a beer or a donut!
 Another way to make a real difference is to bring a friend to a trail day or climber coffee, or share this experience with them through storytelling.
-We have so many amazing stories in climbing—about mentorship, perseverance, growth.
+We have so many amazing stories in climbing—about mentorship, perseverance, and growth.
 Sharing those stories and experiences helps keep access open and the culture of climbing healthy.

 Q: You’ve worked with so many people across climbing and land management.
 How many folks would you estimate you’ve connected with on these topics?